NishaMurthy/saloodo-aws-lambda-whatsapp-integration/README.md

 https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/

-2. steps to deploy through AWS Dashboard
+Steps to deploy through AWS Dashboard

 a. upload the application zip folder to aws lambda function and save it.